developersociety/shared-service-docs/docs/resource-hub-wiki/guide-for-content-editors-&-site-admins.md

 # Theme customisation settings
 ## Color scheme
-The default color set is the Resource Hub default.
-To add an accent color to the site you can either pick a colour from the colour wheel, or enter a custom colour in HEX format.
+The default colour set is the Resource Hub default.
+To add an accent colour to the site you can either pick a colour from the colour wheel, or enter a custom colour in HEX format.
 ## Logo
 To change the logo on the site, toggle the “Use the logo supplied by the theme” and Upload an image file or enter the path to the image on the server.
 ## Favicon